Andrés Segovia: Repertoire

 Segovia's main musical aesthetic preferences were music of the early 20th century (and turn of the century) especially in the Spanish romantic-modern and nationalist style.
 That is perhaps best typified by Segovia's own work Estudio sin Luz.
 Many works of that and similar styles were written especially for him and formed part of his core repertoire: particularly the guitar works of Federico Moreno Torroba (1891–1982), such as the Sonatina, which was first performed by Segovia in Paris in 1925.

 Segovia was selective and performed only works with which he identified personally.
 He was known to reject atonal works or those that he considered too radical even if they were dedicated to him; he rejected Frank Martin's Quatre pièces brèves, Darius Milhaud's Segoviana, etc. Even though rejected by Segovia, all of those works are today published and available.

 Teaching

-Segovia viewed teaching as vital to his mission of propagating the guitar and gave master classes throughout his career.
-His most famous master classes took place at Música en Compostela, in the Spanish city of Santiago de Compostela.